 - A series of Tex Avery cartoons asserted that the car, home and farm "of tomorrow" would include crossbreeds of both living beings and inanimate objects— corn crossed with Mexican jumping beans to make it hop into your mouth, etc.

-- Parodied in the Sponge Bob Square Pants "Rock-A-Bye-Bivalve", a passerby notices SpongeBob and Patrick walking a baby scallop together, and tries to make sense of the apparent inter-species relationship.
+- Parodied in "Rock-A-Bye-Bivalve", a passerby notices SpongeBob and Patrick walking a baby scallop together, and tries to make sense of the apparent inter-species relationship.

 - Hot turtle-on-cat action in Rocko's Modern Life.
 And one of their offspring was a